What Really Happens During an Ayurvedic Massage in India? My Naked, Oily, Steamy Experience in Pondicherry

 When I arrived at the Ayurvedic hospital, I was greeted by a doctor.
 She took my pulse, asked a barrage of questions, scribbled down notes and then handed me a “prescription” for massage and sweat therapy.
 I dutifully took my slip of paper to the designated room.
 What awaited me there made me instantly skeptical — but by then it was far too late.

 Two men dressed in white greeted me.
 I cast a nervous glance at the massage table.
-Imagine a giant wooden X.
+Imagine a giant wooden table with metal handles, which looks like something directly from the movie and books Fifty Shades of Grey.

 “Take off your clothes,” one of them said.